ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 Codenames must contain just the name of the city, town, village or CDP.
 Codenames that are of different places with the same name cannot be used, for example: If a project codenamed "Richmond" after Richmond, Virginia already exists, another project cannot use a codename named after Richmond, California as both would be "Richmond".

-### By Chipset

-#### SP7021
-Starting May 16, 2024, any project using the Sunplus/Tibbo SP7021 SoC or any other Sunplus ARM implementation are to use codenames of locations in **Brazil** starting with "Curitiba" because of its personal value.

 ### MediaCow

 MediaCow is a series of projects about the design and assembly of portable media players and tablet computers.